TwilioDevEd/twiml-generator/README.md

   :warning: When you add the Helper Library code files to the [api-snippets repo](https://github.com/TwilioDevEd/api-snippets/tree/master/twiml), the file extension must include the Helper Library version, e.g. `some-example.4.x.js`.

+### Generate Messaging TwiML samples

+The vast majority of TwiML verbs are for Voice.
+If you would like to create a new TwiML code sample for Messaging rather than for Voice, you can pass in the `--messaging` flag:

+  `./generator.py <filepath of TwiML file> -out <filepath of code to verify> -l <Helper Library language> --messaging`

 ### Verify existing Helper Library code via the command line